-&lt;sup>37Note that because in the estimation of the annual probabilities we use $\max{m} \{\hat{\beta}{m}^{TPU}\}$ of every year, the average probability over all years is larger (7.45%) than our baseline estimate (6%), which chooses the $\max{m} \{\hat{\beta}{m}^{TPU}\}$ in the pooled sample.
+38Note that because in the estimation of the annual probabilities we use $\max_m \{\hat{\beta}m^{TPU}\}$ of every year, the average probability over all years is larger (7.45%) than our baseline estimate (6%), which chooses the $\max_m \{\hat{\beta}m^{TPU}\}$ in the pooled sample.
 This is the result of September not being the peak response in every year.
-However, column 4 of Table 6 informs that in 9/10 year the peak response is between August and October, in line with timing of the resolution process described in section 3.1.
-Moreover, the response in September (column 3) in those years it wasn't the peak is generally close to the peak response.
+However, column 4 of Table 6 informs that in 9/10 year the peak response is between

-he would link China's MFN status to its human rights record.
+There are three major takeaways that emerge from the table.
+First, in all years we find a non-zero probability of non-renewal.
+Second, the probability rises in the beginning of the decade, remains relatively high in the middle and declines in the end of the period of uncertainty.
+Third, the annual probabilities of non-renewal are line with the contemporaneous political developments.
+The probability jumps up to around 10% in 1991, when US Congress came closest to reverse the President's renewal vote.
+The probability rises again in 1994 to its maximum value of 11% when President Clinton was first authorized to revoke China's MFN status.
+During his Presidential campaign Clinton had announced he would link China's MFN status to its human rights record.
 However after being installed he opted to renew the waiver.
 The probability of non-renewal spikes again in 1997, and drops significantly thereafter.
 As reflected in Figure 10, our measure of TPU based on trade patterns is qualitatively similar to the newspaper article counts by Pierce and Schott (2016), since the two measures coincide in their first three spikes.
 However, our measure does not suggest a rise in the probability in 2000, when the US President signed into law China's permanent MFN status conditional on joining the WTO.

 Further, we use our estimated annual probabilities to infer the time-varying likelihood of China maintaining MFN status for the years until 2001 when the process of annual renewal ended with China's WTO accession.
 We can infer this likelihood by compounding our estimated annual probability of not revoking China's MFN status in the years prior to 2001.
 Figure 11 contains the result of this calculation.
-We see that, because of the overall relatively low $\hat{\pi}$ , the probability in 1991 of China enjoying MFN benefits during the uncertain period was considerably high at around 50%.
+We see that, because of the overall relatively low $\hat{\pi}$, the probability in 1991 of China enjoying MFN benefits during the uncertain period was considerably high at around 50%.
 This probability grows as China MFN status is renewed annually until its WTO accession.
 However, because of the low estimates in the final years of the TPU period, the probability of continued access 3 years before China obtained the PNTR was already around 90%.